Armina101/Postpartum-depression-prediction-model/README.md

 - Only regression models were used per hackathon rules.
 - Tested Linear Regression, Ridge, and ElasticNet; ElasticNet gave the best performance.
 - Steps were designed to handle unknown/hidden dataset variations without breaking.
-- Visualizations help check model fit and residuals
+- Visualizations help check model fit and residuals.

-# Challenges:
-- Data Cleaning